 The board appreciates the services of all former board members including Dan Wyrick, Michael Womelsdorf, and Rochelle Yoder.
 The Board can accept self-nominations by HOA members to become Board members at regular Board meetings.
 Residents are encouraged to become involved in this board for the good of your neighborhood.

-Clubhouse HVAC yearly inspection proposal: The HOA has received a proposal to have the clubhouse heating, ventilation and air conditioning system to be inspected and tested yearly for purposes or avoiding unnecessary expenses for a cos of $200 per year.
-After discussion, the board voted to authorize this yearly operation.
+Clubhouse HVAC yearly inspection proposal: The HOA has received a proposal to have the clubhouse heating, ventilation and air conditioning system to be inspected and tested yearly for purposes or avoiding unnecessary expenses for a cost of $200 per year.
+After discussion, the board voted to authorize this yearly inspection.

-Storm Damage Repair Tree: Kline Tree Service performed storm damaged trees recently from the association field alongside the creek in a professional manner at a reasonable cost.
+Storm Damage Repair: Kline Tree Service removed storm-damaged trees recently from the association field alongside the creek in a professional manner at a reasonable cost.
 A question as to whether the tree from Red Barberry was finished was raised and noted as also removed per the contract.
 This bill is to be paid as per the contract.

-Mailbox Concrete Repair on White Dogwood: Carey Twigg has received a bid to repair the concrete at the mailboxes on White Dogwood on the Red Mill side of White Dogwood which addresses much more than what we at VVG had in mind, for an exorbitant amount.
-We must get additional bids and give additional guidance to get more reasonable bids that will address the problem of winter icing.
+Mailbox Concrete Repair on White Dogwood: Carey Twigg has received a bid to repair the concrete at the mailboxes near the Red Mill side of White Dogwood.
+This proposal addresses much more than what we at VVG had in mind, for an exorbitant amount.
+We must get additional bids and give additional guidance to get more reasonable bids that will address the problem of winter icing at this location.

 Committee Reports: